 THE NEWTOWN EFFECT

-How Culture, Chaos & Night Economy Shape Real Estate Returns
+Culture, Chaos & Night Economy Shape the inner wests iconic suburb

 And yet, beneath the cultural surface, Newtown’s market is ruthlessly practical.
 Proximity to the train line still shapes value.
 North Newtown behaves differently from South.
 The pockets around Hollis Park draw a completely separate demographic from those circling Enmore Road.
 Terraces with dual-street access, no matter how tired, have a liquidity that even agents don’t talk about enough.
 And apartments near King Street, once considered too noisy, have found new footing with younger buyers recalibrating their expectations in a city where space is a luxury anyway.